radlfabs/flexcv/docs/start/getting-started.md

 pip install flexcv
 ```
 `flexcv` was tested with Python 3.10 and 3.11.
-To separate Python environments on your system, you can use the `venv` package from the standard library.
+To separate Python environments on your system, you can use the `venv` package from the standard library to create the environment "my_env_name" as an example.

 ```bash
 cd path/to/this/repo